Published: November 16, 2024

 Data sources: Financial data comes from Financial Modeling Prep, known for high accuracy, with additional proprietary data from Crunchbase and FactSet for deeper financial analysis.

-The freshest Perplexity update 18th November, 2024: a new AI-powered shopping assistant, which provides user-friendly purchase of products.
+One of Perplexity’s major late-2024 updates was an AI-powered shopping assistant, which provides user-friendly purchase of products.
 This update includes:

 Buy with Pro: Provides one-click checkout of products.
 It only needs user’s shipping and billing information to complete an order.